reflectoring/reflectoring.github.io/content/blog/2022/2022-07-04-gradle-wrapper.md

 We just tried the first way to create the Wrapper.
 Let's move on to the next.

-### Setting up Gradle Wrapper for an Existing Project
+### Setting Up the Gradle Wrapper for an Existing Project

 You may also want to create the Wrapper for your existing Gradle projects.
-There is a `wrapper` task available for such requirements.
+There is a `wrapper` task available for this use case.
 The only pre-requisite is that you already have a `settings.gradle` file in your project directory.

 Now, when we run the command `gradle wrapper` from that directory, it will create the Wrapper specific files: